 Disconnect Between Good Practice, Good Intentions, and Reality

-Consequently, by sending your Thank You note after an interview, you distinguish yourself from the majority of other candidates.
+Consequently, by sending your thank you note after an interview, you distinguish yourself from the majority of other candidates.

 A very brief acknowledgement of the contact, written professionally and without typos, signing off with your contact information so they always have it handy, does nothing but make a positive impression.

-Common Job Seeker Fears/Excuses:
+Common Job Seeker Fears/Excuses

-Fear of Stalking.
+Fear of Stalking

 While I agree that it's a bad idea to hound someone, I find that most job seekers believe they are a stalker LONG before the employer ever feels stalked.

 Most people are too reluctant to be persistent.
 Being professionally, and pleasantly persistent is key.
 An employer that receives a call or email from someone that is professional, respectful, brief, to the point, upbeat, and humble will not be put-off.

-Oops - I Forgot.
+Oops - I Forgot

 A common response when I ask someone if they followed up after an interview or some other connection is for them to say they "forgot."

-In most cases I don't think it's their memory that kept them from doing it, but rather that they didn't know how to do it well, assuming - wrongly - that no follow up is better than saying something in a less than ideal way.
+In most cases I don't think it's their memory that kept them from doing it, but rather that they didn't know how to do it well, assuming -- wrongly -- that no follow up is better than saying something in a less than ideal way.

 While it is critical that a note has no spelling errors, terrible grammar, or slang, there are generally no magic words that need to be said.
 Whether it's in a phone call or a note... brevity is a virtue.

 A simple "Thank you for your time and consideration" will make a positive impression, while no follow up makes none, leaving you lost in the majority who don't follow up.

-- Fear of Appearing Desperate
+Fear of Appearing Desperate

 The assumption made is that following up and thanking the employer for each contact makes the job seeker look "needy" somehow.

-However, if you follow up with confidence, cheerfulness, and professional determination, it creates an impression of someone with resolve rather than desperation.
-How you do the follow up makes the difference.
+However, if you follow up with confidence, cheerfulness, and professional determination, you create an impression of someone with resolve rather than desperation.
+How you do your follow up makes the difference.

-Harry Urschel has over 25 years experience as a technology recruiter in Minnesota.
-He currently operates as e-Executives, writes a blog for Job Seekers called The Wise Job Search, and can be found on Twitter as @eExecutives.
-He can be contacted by email at: email@example.com
+Harry Urschel has over 25 years experience as an independent recruiter in Minnesota.
+He currently operates as e-Executives, writes a blog for Job Seekers called The Wise Job Search, and can be found on Twitter as @HarryUrschel and on LinkedIn.